HolyCorn-Software/backend_dashboard/backend_dashboard-changes.md

 .

-Switched to platform-managed public rpc methods
+Fixed issue coming from ommissions made during the recent switch to faculty-managed remote methods